Reasons To Steer Clear Of Victim Complexes

 Regardless of what you may be feeling, dealing with, or working through, it is highly essential for you to know that you were born to be phenomenal, spectacular, and amazing.
 There is no other person like you, and whether you realize it or not, that is your greatest strength.

 Victimhood is often bred by certain experiences and life circumstances.
 However, in times of trouble, positive affirmations can work wonders.
-A significant part of our beliefs are impacted by what we consistently tell ourselves.
+A significant part of our beliefs is impacted by what we consistently tell ourselves.
 So whenever one feels themselves slipping into the trap of victimhood, they should repeat the following affirmations:

 I am stronger than any challenge.